alexorlov1/FlipClock/docs/index.md

       link: /api-examples

 features:
+  - title: Themeable
+    details: Easily create new Faces with any HTML structure.
   - title: Robust Features
-    details: Ships with robust API's to create clocks, counters, countdowns, and tickers.
+    details: Create clocks, counters, countdowns, tickers, and more.
   - title: Flexible API
     details: Easily extend the API.
 Everything is extensible and customizable.
-  - title: React, Vue, and Svelte.
-    details: Works with any modern framework, including React, Vue, and Svelte.
   - title: TypeScript 🧪
     details: Written and strongly typed with TypeScript.
   - title: Unit Tested 📘